jdevfullstack/electronics-robotics-intro/README.md

 `ampere` - the SI base unit of electrical current.

-`ground` - In electronics and electrical engineering, it is by convention we define a point in a circuit as a reference point.
+`ground` - In electronics and electrical engineering, it is by convention, we define a point in a circuit as a reference point.
 This reference point is known as ground (or GND) and carries a voltage of 0V.
 Voltage measurements are relative measurements.
 That is, a voltage measurement must be compared to another point in the circuit.
 If it is not, the measurement is meaningless.
 source: <https://www.allaboutcircuits.com/technical-articles/an-introduction-to-ground/>

+`hot wire` (electrical term) - carries the electricity, also called `live wire`

 ## Electronic Components Used in Our Project
 1. Power Supply -